Never Let Her Slip Away

 "Never Let Her Slip Away" is a song written by American musician Andrew Gold, who recorded it for his third studio album, All This and Heaven Too (1978).
-The single reached number 5 on the UK Singles Chart and number 67 on the Billboard Hot 100 in 1978.
+The single was produced by Andrew Gold and Brock Walsh, and reached number five on the UK Singles Chart and number 67 on the Billboard Hot 100 in 1978.
 Queen frontman Freddie Mercury contributed harmony vocals to the song, as an uncredited background singer.

 A 1992 cover version by British dance outfit Undercover was also an international hit.

 Background

 As revealed in his liner notes for All This and Heaven Too, Gold wrote "Never Let Her Slip Away" about meeting actress and Saturday Night Live cast member Laraine Newman, who was his girlfriend when he composed the song.
 Background vocals were provided by JD Souther, Timothy B. Schmit and an uncredited Freddie Mercury.

+The song is owned and managed by the estate of Andrew Gold and administered by Kobalt Music.

+Music video

-A music video was recorded and released for the song featuring Gold, Stan Kipper, Brian Garafalo, and George Marinelli, all facing each other clapping along with the beat of the song as the camera pans around them.
+A music video was recorded and released for the song featuring Gold, Stan Kipper, Brian Garafalo, and George Marinelli, all facing each other, clapping along with the beat of the song as the camera pans around them.
 Brock Walsh also appears miming to the saxophone solo.